Edward Hyde, 3rd Earl of Clarendon: Alleged cross-dressing

-Lord Cornbury was infamously alleged to have opened the 1702 New York Assembly in drag.
-He wore a "hooped gown and elaborate headdress and carrying a fan, much in the style of the fashionable Queen Anne."
+Lord Cornbury was alleged to have opened the 1702 New York Assembly in female clothing.
+He was dressed in a "hooped gown and elaborate headdress and carrying a fan, much in the style of the fashionable Queen Anne."

 Ross, writing in 1988, called him a transvestite and takes his cross-dressing as fact.
-However, Bonomi (1998) concluded that he was not a crossdresser, as a royal governor could not have publicly cross-dressed without severe censure.
-Bonomi further states that the contemporary descriptions of Cornbury do not comport with him being either a homosexual or heterosexual transvestite, but that the sporadic nature of his alleged cross-dressing would place him at the more heterosexual end of the "broad middle category of transvestites", especially as the "evidence regarding Cornbury's personal life is devoid of any of the traits of transgenderism or transexualism that occupy the rest of this category."
-She writes that it is possible to speculate that his attachment to "the military and to manly honour was a way of compensating for an incompletely developed masculine identity."
+However, Bonomi (1998) concluded that he was not a crossdresser, because a royal governor probably could not have publicly cross-dressed without severe censure.
+Bonomi further states that the contemporary descriptions of Cornbury do not comport with his being a transvestite, either homosexual or heterosexual, but that the sporadic nature of his alleged cross-dressing would place him at the more heterosexual end of the "broad middle category of transvestites", especially because the "evidence regarding Cornbury's personal life is devoid of any of the traits of transgenderism or transexualism that occupy the rest of this category."
+She writes that it is possible to speculate that "his attachment to the military and to manly honor was a way of compensating for an incompletely developed masculine identity."
 Or his transvestitic fetish, if he had one, and the guilt and psychological distress it caused might have found outlet in his alleged rages.
-She speculates that this fetish might have intensified after the death of his wife, emboldening him to attempt to "pass" as a woman in public.
+She speculates that this fetish may have intensified after the death of his wife, emboldening him to attempt to "pass" as a woman in public.

-Bonomi ultimately concludes that Lord Cornbury's crossdressing was invented by his political enemies in order to "assassinate" Cornbury's character.
+Bonomi concludes that Lord Cornbury's crossdressing was invented by his political enemies to "assassinate" his character.

 Monetary corruption

 According to Ross, Cornbury dispensed thousands of state acres in a corrupt fashion.
-The most solid evidence of misappropriation of land by Lord Cornbury came in 1706 when he granted a swath of government land south of Albany to nine friends of his, which included his secretary.
-The transaction, which included part of the Great Nine Partners Patent, was likely illegal and was sold by Hyde for cash.
-The land would eventually become Hyde Park (named for Lord Cornbury), famous for being the home of Franklin D. Roosevelt.
+The most solid evidence of misappropriation of land by Lord Cornbury came in 1706, when he granted a swath of government land south of Albany to nine friends of his, including his secretary.
+The grant, which included part of the Great Nine Partners Patent, was probably illegal and was made by Hyde for cash.
+The land later became Hyde Park (named for Lord Cornbury), the home of Franklin D. Roosevelt.

 Virtually every reference written about Lord Cornbury has described him in disparaging terms.
-The criticisms can be traced back to a spring 1706 complaint written to the newly appointed Whig ministry by Lewis Morris (1671–1746), and Samuel Jennings (about 1660–1708) in behalf of the New Jersey Assembly.
+The criticisms can be traced to a complaint, written in the spring of 1706, to the newly appointed Whig ministry by Lewis Morris (1671–1746), and Samuel Jennings (about 1660–1708) in behalf of the New Jersey Assembly.
 In 1708, the New York Assembly followed suit with their letter.
 Specific accusations included: